Demonstrate leadership in Indigenous Relations.

 • Strong support from community; compelling evidence from community of increasingly positive impacts of company’s programs and activities

-• Established relationship with the Aboriginal community and evidence of active and strategic management of relationships
+• Established relationship with the Indigenous community and evidence of active and strategic management of relationships

 • 55 - 64% confirmed score